Kazimierz Moczarski

 Kazimierz Damazy Moczarski (21 July 1907 – 27 September 1975) was a Polish writer and journalist, an officer of the Polish Home Army (noms de guerre: Borsuk, Grawer, Maurycy, and Rafał; active in anti-Nazi resistance).
-Kazimierz Moczarski is primarily known for his book Conversations with an Executioner, a series of interviews with a fellow inmate of the notorious UB secret police prison under Stalinism, the Nazi war criminal Jürgen Stroop, who was soon to be executed.
+His book Conversations with an Executioner, recounted a series of interviews with Nazi war criminal Jürgen Stroop, a fellow inmate of the UB secret police prison under Stalinism, who was soon to be executed.
 Thrown in jail in 1945 and pardoned eleven years later during Polish October, Moczarski spent four years on death row (1952–56), and was tried three times as an enemy of the state while in prison.

 Biography

 Born on 21 July 1907 in Warsaw, Moczarski was the son of Jan Damazy, teacher and school principal, and Michalina Franciszka née Wodzinowska, also a teacher.
 Kazimierz began studying law at Warsaw University in October 1926.
 During his studies, he was drafted to Reserve Infantry Battalion No.9 and served at Bereza Kartuska in 1929–1930 for 10 months.
 Following his graduation in December 1932, he continued his studies in France at the Institute of Higher International Studies of Paris University.
 In 1935, he returned to Warsaw and became an advisor to the Ministry of Labor and Social Services, specializing in Polish and international law.
 He was also a member of the “Youth Legion,” and a member of the progressive organization “Labor Club Maurycy Mochnacki.”
 In 1937, he took part in the setting-up of the Democratic Club of Warsaw.
 Their first meeting took place at his own Warsaw apartment.